bansi2/Machine_Learing_Projects/README.md

 - Python 🐍
 - Scikit-Learn 🤖
 - Pandas 📊
 - NumPy 🔢
 - Google Colab ☁️

 ---

+### 3️⃣ **Fake News Prediction using Logistic Regression** 📰🔎

+#### **Project Overview**
+This project aims to tackle the pervasive issue of fake news by developing a robust prediction model.
+Leveraging the power of machine learning, specifically Logistic Regression, this project empowers users to identify potentially misleading news articles.

+#### **Workflow**
+✔ **Data Collection and Preprocessing**: Cleaning, stemming, and removing stop words from text data.
+✔ **Feature Extraction**: Using TF-IDF vectorization to transform text into numerical features.
+✔ **Model Training**: Training a Logistic Regression model on labeled news data.
+✔ **Model Evaluation**: Assessing performance using accuracy score.
+✔ **Predictive System**: Creating an interface for real-time news classification.

+#### **Key Features ✨**
+* **Data Preprocessing**: Ensures clean and consistent data for optimal model performance. 🧹
+* **Feature Extraction**: Transforms text into meaningful numerical representations. 🔢
+* **Logistic Regression Model**: A robust and widely used classification algorithm. 🧠
+* **Accuracy Score Evaluation**: Provides a clear measure of the model's effectiveness. 💯
+* **Predictive System**: Offers a practical tool for identifying potentially fake news. 🔮

+#### **Technologies Used**
+- Python 3
+- Pandas
+- Scikit-learn
+- NLTK

+---

-📜 About Me
+📜 **About Me**

 🎓 Graduating in May 2025 from Lamar University with a strong foundation in Artificial Intelligence, Machine Learning, and Data Science.

 💡 Proficient in Python and its key ML libraries, including NumPy, Pandas, Scikit-Learn, TensorFlow, PyTorch, and Matplotlib, as well as data visualization tools like Tableau and Power BI.

 🚀 Experienced in data preprocessing, model building, deployment (Flask), and predictive analytics, with hands-on projects in classification, regression, and deep learning.

 💼 Actively seeking AI/ML roles in the United States, aiming to apply my skills in real-world problem-solving and business intelligence.

 📍 Based in Texas, USA | Open to on-site, hybrid, and remote opportunities.

 💼 **LinkedIn:** www.linkedin.com/in/bansikumar24
 📧 **Email:** bansiviradiya77@gmail.com

 ---